Singapore Health Insurance and Travel Advice

 Singapore Safety and Health Insurance

 Singapore is widely known as one of the safest places in the world and generally even solo female travelers do not run into problems walking the streets at night.
 However, it’s important to be aware of pickpocketing in large crowds as in most major cities around the world.

 Singapore’s cleanliness is achieved by strict street rules concerning things like spitting, littering, jay walking, and eating and drinking on public transportation – all are strictly prohibited.
 Other crimes committed such as trafficking, manufacturing, or importing drugs carry a punishment of the death penalty.
-Begging is also illegal in Singapore.
+Begging is also illegal throughout the country.

 On the bright side, Singapore is generally resistant to natural disasters.
 Landmasses protect it from typhoons, tsunamis, and tornados, while there are no fault lines found within city limits.
 Monsoon season can bring flooding from November to January, but the water normally drains quickly.

-Medical care is excellent and Singapore sees many tourists who travel just for medical tourism and evaluations.
+Medical care is excellent and the country hosts many tourists who travel just for medical tourism and evaluations.
 Medical standards are said to be great at both public and private levels, as well as affordable.
 It is important that you have medical insurance before you travel or before any prolonged hospitalization.
 You can find general practitioners in malls or shopping centers that normally will receive you without an appointment and can prescribe medication on the spot.
 These visits cost around S$50.

 If you bring personal medication into Singapore that contains a “controlled substance”, you should apply for prior approval at least ten business days before your trip.
 The Heath Sciences Authority in Singapore contains a list of controlled substances and information about applying for prior approval.